Chart Color Schemes

 Mitcham is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Mitcham, as evaluated at the latest Census, comprised 71.3% houses and 28.7% other dwellings.
+In Mitcham, as per the latest Census evaluation, 71.3% of dwellings were houses, with the remaining 28.7% being semi-detached, apartments, and 'other' dwellings.
 In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Mitcham was 43.5%, with mortgaged dwellings at 37.6% and rented ones at 18.8%.
-The median monthly mortgage repayment in Mitcham was $2,167, higher than Adelaide metro's average of $1,562.
-Median weekly rent in Mitcham was $346, compared to Adelaide metro's $320.
-Nationally, Mitcham's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower at $375.
+Home ownership in Mitcham stood at 43.5%, with mortgaged dwellings at 37.6% and rented ones at 18.8%.
+The median monthly mortgage repayment was $2,167, higher than Adelaide metro's average of $1,562.
+The median weekly rent in Mitcham was $346, compared to Adelaide metro's $320.
+Nationally, Mitcham's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing